Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

 over $\theta$, where $\thetat$ is fixed at a given step but will adapt over time.

-Importantly, $W_\theta^f\new{(x)}$ can be estimated in practice: indeed, the quantiles $\Pr_{x'\sim P_\theta}(f(x')<f(x))$ can be estimated by taking samples of $P_\theta$ and ordering the samples according to the value of $f$ (see below).
-The estimate remains invariant under increasing $f$-transformations.
+Importantly, $W_\theta^f(x)$ can be estimated in practice: indeed, the $P_\theta$-$f$-levels $\Pr_{x'\sim P_\theta}(f(x')<f(x))$ can be estimated by taking samples of $P_\theta$ and ordering the samples according to the value of $f$ (see below).
+The estimate remains invariant under strictly increasing $f$-transformations.